KuchikiNamthip/KuchikiNamthip.github.io/_projects/Epigenome_ChIP.md

 ---

 ## Acknowledgment
 - I would like to acknowledge [Ming (Tommy) Tang](https://x.com/tangming2005) for his encouragement and the valuable knowledge he provided through various online platforms.
-The tutorials, books, blogs, and many others that Tommy created about ChIP-seq made this portfolio possible.
+The tutorials, books, blogs, and many others that Tommy created with great explaination from principle to advance about ChIP-seq.
+Those all have made this portfolio possible.

 - I would like to thank [Xiaole Shirley Liu](https://liulab-dfci.github.io/).
-I'm not persocally know her, however, STAT115 (a Harvard course) help me love basic and principle understanding of epigenetics and computational analysis.
+I do not persocally know her, however, STAT115 (a Harvard course she taught) help me love basic and principle understanding of epigenetics and computational analysis.

 - I would like to thank [Prof. Apiwat Mutirangura](https://scholar.google.co.th/citations?user=KBpzI14AAAAJ&hl=th).
 I had been trained in his lab at Chulalongkorn University when I was an undergraduate student; that was the first and great time I learned about epigenomics.